 Now, I know what you are probably thinking.
 “Jonathon, you majored in English Literature!
 How in the world can you compare one of the greatest literary villains of all time, who was created by one of England’s most beloved writers, with a character who is, at his core, part of a films series that is nothing more than a big budget version of Saturday Matinee serial from the 30’s and 40s?”

 And I get that.
 At a surface level, it doesn’t seem like Vader and Scrooge have that much in common aside from being referred to by a one word name, dressing all in black, and wearing a really awesome cape.
 But as I already listed above, the two have a lot of character traits in common.
-It goes beyond the loss of a relative, the broken romance, the unconditional love from a relative, the ghostly mentor, the cold temperament, and the mistreatment of employees are only the beginning.
+It goes beyond the loss of a relative, the broken romance, the unconditional love from another relative, the ghostly mentor, the cold temperament, and the mistreatment of employees are only the beginning.

 For Vader this journey begins when he discovers his son, Luke.
 At that point, Vader had already been responsible for the deaths of Mace Windu, Padme, Obi-Wan, and countless others in the galaxy.
 Even in Rebels when he meets Ahsoka Tano again, not even his onetime Padawan can bring him back from the brink as the pain of their bond is just too much.
 However, Luke is more than enough to remind him of the good man he was, and to show him he still brought some light into the universe.